Securing landscapes and building a robust nature-based economy.

 Securing landscapes and building robust local institutions and thriving nature-based economies.

-Conserve takes on direct, long-term management of concession areas and community conservancies.
+Conserve builds capacity of local institutions to ensure highly effective long-term management of concession areas and community conservancies.

-Our aim is to demonstrate the significant value of conservation as a sustainable land use in rural areas where other land uses are often marginal and people are deeply dependent on ecosystems providing for their wellbeing.
+Our aim is to demonstrate the significant value of conservation as a sustainable land use in rural areas.

 Secure and manage key clusters of at-risk protected areas

 Enhance their socio-political value within the context of Africa’s development goals

 Promote capacity building and transfer of skills to local communities

 Harness these functioning ecosystems for the benefit of people

 Contribute to the Campaign for Nature’s 30x30 Vision by safeguarding existing protected areas vulnerable to being lost